hweij/code-snippets/README.md

 A collection of reusable code snippets, all sorts.

-No complicated frameworks, plain code.
+No complicated frameworks, just plain code.